 When a woman colleague isn’t given credit for her ideas in a meeting or is talked over or “mansplained,” what do you do?
 Do you regularly brag about women co-workers to highlight their talents, contributions and skills, even when they aren’t in the room?
-When was the last time you suggested a woman lead a special project vs. asking her to take notes at a team meeting?
+When was the last time you suggested a woman lead a special project?

 Here are my three tips for women and men to engage more men as allies, champions and advocates:

 1. Begin the conversation.
 Gender equality in the workplace continues to be framed as a “women’s issue” and our organizations are only having half a conversation if men are not part of the discussion.
 Joanne Lipman, the author of That’s What She Said, reminds us that half a conversation “can solve, at best, 50 percent of the problem.”